raushan73/Github-Contribution-Challenge-2024/README.md

 # GitHub Contribution Challenge 2024

-Welcome to the GitHub Contribution Challenge Event!
+Welcome to the GitHub Contribution Challenge Event at NIET!

 This event is designed to enhance your GitHub skills while also giving you an opportunity to contribute to open source projects and compete with your peers.
 This README will serve as your roadmap to understand the general working of the GitHub challenge.

 ## Event Overview